-To gain access to Lesotho we had to cross the infamous Sani Pass, which is an unpaved mountain road that follows the valley bottom until it reaches the back wall where you quickly ascend on tight gravel switchbacks until you top out at the Lesotho border and find South Africa’s highest pub.
+To gain access to Lesotho we had to cross the infamous Sani Pass, which is an unpaved mountain road that follows the valley bottom until it reaches the back face where you quickly ascend on tight gravel switchbacks until you top out at the Lesotho border and find South Africa’s highest pub.
 We had learnt from our new friends that the pass is pretty treacherous even in good conditions as it is subject to rockfall, land slips and axle crunching size boulders, they had once driven it when the whole track was running with water like a river but luckily for us the weather was fair so we left Sani lodge and headed North up the valley.
-The tarmac soon gave way to an unpaved natural track with a sign stating the road was for 4x4’s only, although there was lots of work taking place on the road and we were told they plan to tarmac the whole lot (which would spoil it entirely in my opinion).
-After bouncing around on the rocks for a while we came across a small Toyota hatchback rental car that was picking its way gingerly through the rocks, we promptly overtook it and made note that if he was to reach the summit without breaking the suspension or puncturing the oil sump it would be a miracle, it would also be a miracle if his rental company let him put the damage through the insurance!
+The tarmac soon gave way to an unpaved natural track with a sign stating the road was for 4x4’s only, although a lot of infrastructure work was taking place on the road and we were told they plan to tarmac the whole lot (which would spoil it entirely in my opinion).
+After bouncing around on the rocks for a while we came across a small Toyota hatchback rental car that was picking its way gingerly through the rocks, we promptly overtook it and made note that if he were to reach the summit without breaking the suspension or puncturing the oil sump it would be a miracle (it would also be a miracle if his rental company let him put the damage through the insurance!).
 As we slowly rumbled on higher up the valley we came across the South African border where we passed through immigration and customs, had our passports stamped and officially left South Africa for the second time.
 The track beyond the border got progressively worse, if that was possible, but the breath-taking scenery went a long way to taking your mind off the constant rocking and spine jarring jolts, we stopped every now and then to take in the views and get some photos.
-The going was very slow and most of the track had been cut into the side of the valley, we occasionally crossed small streams and in places the trail weaved between boulders the size of a house that had fallen from high above, a safety barrier would have been a luxury that was substituted for with a line of rocks to mark where stable ground ended and loose pebble began, we prayed not to meet a vehicle coming the other way on the single track but he only other vehicles we came across were a group of 3 motorbike tourers dropping back down the pass.
+The going was very slow and most of the track had been cut into the side of the valley, we occasionally crossed small streams and in places the trail weaved between boulders the size of a house that had fallen from high above, a safety barrier would have been a luxury that was substituted for with a line of rocks to mark where stable ground ended and loose pebble began, we prayed not to meet a vehicle coming the other way on the single track but the only other vehicles we came across were a group of 3 motorbike tourers dropping back down the pass.
 As we got closer to the top of the valley we could begin to see the final ascent, a thin slither of levelled ground going back and forth multiple times up what seemed an impossibly steep face.
 We slowly pressed on until we reached the bottom of the face which was made up mostly of rocky scree worn round by millennia of water erosion, we dropped the gearbox into low range and checked 4 wheel drive was still engaged before gunning the engine and rumbling on up towards the first switchback which was loose and gravely.
-The switchbacks got progressively tighter and we made sure to keep the engine revs up so we didn’t stall and roll back uncontrollably, the low morning cloud base meant we were actually climbing up higher than the clouds below and after a nerve lacking 10 minutes or so we reached the summit of the pass where we rolled over a final gravel rise and were greeted with a tarmac road and the Lesotho side of the border.
+The switchbacks got progressively tighter and we made sure to keep the engine revs up so we didn’t stall and roll back uncontrollably, the low morning cloud base meant we were actually climbing up higher than the clouds below and after a nerve racking 15 minutes or so we reached the summit of the pass where we rolled over a final gravel rise and were greeted with a tarmac road and the Lesotho side of the border.

 After completing Lesotho immigration and customs we passed through the border barrier and doubled back a little bit to the Sani Mountain Lodge which boasts South Africa’s highest bar at an elevation of 2,874 metres, it also sits directly on the border so you are technically drinking in both South Africa and Lesotho at the same time.
 It would have been rude not to have taken a moment to enjoy this unique opportunity, but seeing as it was still before 8am we opted for a hot chocolate with marshmallows each rather than anything harder!
 Sitting on the terrace perched on the edge of the roof of the Drakensberg mountains looking down at the clouds on a bright sunny day was a wonderful, if not surreal experience and before long it was time for us to push on to our final destination.